-The Honorable Gina Raimondo Governor, State of Rhode Island Executive Chambers State House Providence, RI 02903
+The Honorable Gina M. Raimondo Governor, State of Rhode Island Executive Chambers State House Providence, RI 02903

-Dear Governor Raimondo,
+Dear Governor Raimondo:

-I am pleased to submit the Department of Environmental Management's (DEM) 2016 Dam Safety Annual Report, as required by Chapter 46-19 of the Rhode Island General Laws.
-Under this Chapter, "DEM is responsible for causing dams to be inspected to determine their condition, reviewing and approving plans for construction or substantial alteration of a dam and ordering repairs or other action to address unsafe conditions."
+Enclosed is the 2017 Annual Report on the activities of the Department of Environmental Management (DEM) pertaining to dam safety, as required by Chapter 46-19 of the Rhode Island General Laws.
+Under this chapter, DEM is responsible inspecting dams to determine their condition, reviewing and approving plans for construction or substantial alteration of a dam and ordering repairs or other action to address unsafe conditions.